-Great tips from Pet360.com on treating your cat
+Great tips from Pet MD on treating your cat

 Cat owners show cats their love by giving treats as well as affection.
 While your everyday cat treats are basically empty calories and should be kept to a minimum, there are some special types of cat treats available that will give your cat a bit of supplemental nutrition.